-BOISE CITY, IDAHO.-D. Bacon writes.-I like the JOURNAL for the position it takes in regard to fraudulent mediums.
-Give them an alr-ing and give us the truth; that is what we want.
-STONECUT, CAL.-Sarah Graves writes.-I am doing a good work in California, holding circles week evening, and lecturing Sundays, with success.
+BOISE CITY, IDAHO.-D. Bacon writes.-I like the Journal for the position it takes in regard to fraudulent mediums.
+Give them an airing and give us the truth; that is what we want.
+STONECUT, CAL .- Sarah Graves writes .- I am doing a good work in California, holding circles week evening, and lecturing Sundays, with success.
 Please give notice in your paper that my address is changed to Stonecut, Yuba Co., Cal.

-CAMP_VERDE, ARIZONA T .- John Davis writes.-I do not denounce Spiritualism as a humbug because I do not understand it, but wish to be enlightened on the subject.
-As there are so many men of known ability and integrity believers in it, there must be some truth in it.

-GREEN CASTLE, MO .- Prof. D. C. Seymour writes.-I know the JOURNAL is making weekly visits to the four corners of the earth, carrying words of good cheer to many a allent mourner.
-I find but little Spiritualism in this state, yet or-thodoxy is below par, and all the good people need is educating into our grand sublime philosophy.
+CAMP VERDE, ARIZONA T .- John Davis writes. - I do not denounce Spiritualism as a humbug because I do not understand it, but wish to be enlightened on the subject.
+As there are so many men of known ability and integrily believers in it, there must be some truth in it.
+GREEN CASTLE, MO, Prof. D. C. Seymour writes.-I know the Jouanal is making weekly visits to the four corners of the earth, carrying words of good cheer to many a silent moumer.
+I find but little Spiritualism in this state, yet orthodoxy is below par, and all the good people need is educating into our grand sublime philoso-

-SAN FRANCISCO, CAL.-Joel Byrns writes.-My knowledge of Spiritualism, is not based upon what Dr. Child or R. D. Owen has heard, felt, or seen; but upon what I know through my own seenses, consequently if all the world should cry fraud, or delusion, I stand upon the rock "I know."
+SAN FRANCISCO, CAL .- Joel Byrns writes .-My knowledge of Spiritualism, is not based upon what Dr. Child or R. D. Owen has heard, felt, or seen; but upon what I know through my own senses, consequently if all the world should cry fraud or delusion, I stand upon the rock "I know."
 May all good spirits aid you in your endeavors to disseminate the truth, is the heartfelf wish of a constant reader.

-ST. FRANCISVILLE, ILL.-J. Potts, Sr. writes. -I would like you to tell me, for the benefit of one of my neighbors, what to do with his door; he can not keep it shut.
-It is a cabin door, with a very deep iron catch and lock, and it comes open from three to six times through the day and as often in the night, without any jar or wind, or human be-ing near, and it will latch and lock itself.
-It is creating quite an excitement in our neighborhood. creating quite an excitement in our neighborhood.
+ST. FRANCISYILLE, ILL-J. Potts, Sr. writes.

+-I would like you to tell me, for the benefit of one of my neighbors, what to do with his door, he can not keep it shut.
+It is a cabin door, with a very deep iron catch and lock, and it comes open from three to aix times through the day and as often in the night, without any jar or wind, or human being near, and it will latch and lock itself.
+It is creating quite an excitement in our neighborhood.

-ST. JAMES, MO .- Alexander Dwelley writes.-The evidence which you are giving through the Journal of a life beyond the grave, is of great in-terest to me, standing as I do, upon the shore of that mystic river over which I must soon pass to be determined by the standard state of the the "other shore."
+ST. JAMES, MO .- Alexander Dwelley writes .-The evidence which you are giving through the Journal of a life beyond the grave, is of great interest to me, standing-as I do, upon the shore of that mystic river over which I must soon pass to the "other shore."
 The facts presented call for the serious and candid attention of all desirous of a solution of this momentous problem.
-You have taken the right side of the free-love question, which should commend your paper to all pureminded Spiritualists.
+You have taken the right side of the free-love question, which should commend your paper to all pureminded Spiritualists. minded Spiritualists.